 Changes in sexuality

-Many people have a range of worries that cause them to lose interest in sex while they’re having treatment.
-Aside from feeling tired and unwell, you may feel less confident about who you are and what you can do, or there may be a physical reason for not being able or ready to have sex.
-For example, vaginal dryness or erection difficulties are common issues after treatment.
+A range of issues can cause people to lose interest in sex while they're having treatment.
+Aside from feeling tired and unwell, you may feel less confident about who you are and what you can do.
+There may also be a physical reason for not being able or interested in having sex, e.g. vaginal dryness or erection difficulties.
 Changes in appearance can also affect feelings of self-esteem and, in turn, sexuality.

 Sexual intercourse may not always be possible, but closeness and sharing can still be a part of your relationship.
-Talk about how you’re feeling with your partner, and take time to adapt to any changes.
+Talk about how you're feeling with your partner and take time to adapt to any changes.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing only on what has changed.
+If you're worried about the changes to your relationships or sexual functioning, you may find talking to a psychologist or counsellor helpful.

-Although chemotherapy often reduces fertility, it is important to realise that it may not rule out pregnancy.
+Your doctor may talk to you about using contraception during and after chemotherapy.
+Although chemotherapy often affects fertility, this doesn't mean it rules out pregnancy.
 Some women can still become pregnant while having chemotherapy, and a man having chemotherapy could still make his partner pregnant.

 Changes in fertility